mmcdole/gofeed/README.md

 ## Extensions

 Every element which does not belong to the feed's default namespace is considered an extension by `gofeed` .
-These are parsed and stored in a tree-like structure located at `Feed.Extensions` and `Item.
-Extensions` .
+These are parsed and stored in a tree-like structure located at `Feed.Extensions` and `Item.Extensions` .
 These fields should allow you to access and read any custom extension elements.

 In addition to the generic handling of extensions, `gofeed` also has built in support for parsing certain popular extensions into their own structs for convenience.
-It currently supports the [Dublin Core](http://dublincore.org/documents/dces/) and [Apple iTunes](https://help.apple.com/itc/podcasts_connect/#/itcb54353390) extensions which you can access at `Feed.
-ItunesExt` , `feed.DublinCoreExt` and `Item.ITunesExt` and `Item.
-DublinCoreExt`
+It currently supports the [Dublin Core](http://dublincore.org/documents/dces/) and [Apple iTunes](https://help.apple.com/itc/podcasts_connect/#/itcb54353390) extensions which you can access at `Feed.ItunesExt` , `feed.DublinCoreExt` and `Item.ITunesExt` and `Item.DublinCoreExt`

 ## Default Mappings

-The `DefaultRSSTranslator` , the `DefaultAtomTranslator` and the `DefaultJSONTranslator` map the following `rss.
-Feed` , `atom.Feed` and `json.Feed` fields to their respective `gofeed.Feed` fields.
+The `DefaultRSSTranslator` , the `DefaultAtomTranslator` and the `DefaultJSONTranslator` map the following `rss.Feed` , `atom.Feed` and `json.Feed` fields to their respective `gofeed.Feed` fields.
 They are listed in order of precedence (highest to lowest):

 | `gofeed.Feed` | RSS                                                                                                                                                                                                   | Atom                                                              | JSON                     |
 | ------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------- | ------------------------ |